rodrigopivi/aida/readme.md

 </h1>

 <p align="center">
-  <strong>Your application can understand natural language in house.</strong><br>
+  <strong>Build simple conversational assistants, chatbots, and more.</strong><br>
-  Use open source AI models that can train from the browser using javascript or python and can run everywhere.
+  Simple deep learning language models that can train and predict from the browser, nodejs and python.
 </p>

 <h3 align="center">